Appendix - C: Graduate Certificate Programs

 - The regular Graduate College course rules apply to certificates:

-- A student must have a graduate GPA of 3.00 or better, no course with less than a C may be applied to the POS.
+- A student must have a graduate GPA of 3.00 or better and no course with a grade below a C may be applied to the POS.

-- Any transfer credits used must be B or better, have been taken as a graduate student for graduate credit, and be from an accredited university.
+- Any transfer credits used must have B or better grades, have been taken as a graduate student for graduate credit, and be from an accredited university.
 Individual programs will determine the maximum transfer credits they will allow for the certificate.

 - Transfer courses must be completed prior to submitting the POS and a transcript submitted to the Graduate College for review.